 Read the latest on the search effort for Sylar Newton:

-Southern Yavapai County Sheriffs Response Team continues to lend a hand to the search efforts at Beaver Creek Campground:
+Southern Yavapai County Search and Rescue Team continues to lend a hand to the search efforts at Beaver Creek Campground:

 July 26, 2010

 PRELIMINARY INFORMATION – Deputies, along with search and rescue personnel, are currently involved in the search for a missing 2-year-old boy last seen in the Beaver Creek Campground.
 The campground is located south/east of Highway 179 off I17.
 The boys name is Syler Newton and he has light brown hair, blue eyes, and was wearing only a diaper.
 He is approximately 3 feet tall and weighs about 20 pounds.